Good News from Madagascar

 (Frieda Martens.
 Winnipeg, Canada.)

-Bible for Children is now providing Bible stories for the children in Kyrgyzstan.
-There are 6 million people in Kyrgyzstan.
-Only 0.7% of the population are evangelical Christians.
-This picture from The First Easter shows the Kyrghiz text.
-Please pray for Kyrgystan.
+Bible for Children is now providing Bible stories for the children in Macedonia.
+There are 2 million people who speak Macedonian.
+This picture from The First Easter shows the Macedonian text.
+Please pray for Macedonia.

 For God so loved the world that He gave His Only Son, that whoever believes in Him should not perish but have everlasting life.
 John 3:16